npruehs/tome-editor/README.md

 Tome is based on [Qt 5.8](http://www.qt.io/).

-You might also take a look at our [development wiki](https://github.com/npruehs/game-data-editor/wiki) in order to get a better understanding of how everything's tied together.
+You might also want to take a look at the Tome API documentation (see below).

 ### Step 4: Open a pull request